colaberry/enterprise-data-readiness-ai-agents/chapter-00/chapter_00_complete v3.md

 Sarah Cedao's Echo Health Systems in Boston started exactly where you might be today: pristine SQL Server warehouse, Azure data lake, Databricks for ML workloads, strong governance, awards for data excellence.
 Fifteen years of progressive investment in Analytics Era infrastructure.

 But when her CEO asked "Can we deploy an agent for patient scheduling by Q3?", that infrastructure couldn't deliver on a single INPACT™ need.
 Overnight ETL created 8-24 hour data staleness.
 Cryptic table names prevented natural language understanding.
 Siloed systems blocked cross-domain context.
-Static RBAC violated Health Insurance Portability and Accountability Act (HIPAA) requirements.
+Static RBAC violated HIPAA.
 No feedback loops meant slow improvement.
 Incomplete audit logs failed compliance.

 **The journey from 9-13 second responses to 1.8 seconds average, from 40-60% query accuracy to 85%+, from compliance failure to HIPAA exemplar, required transforming all seven architectural layers.**

 Chapter 1 shows you exactly how.

----

-### From Understanding to Architecture

-In Chapter 0, we established that agents have six fundamental needs (INPACT™) and that traditional Analytics Era infrastructure cannot meet any of them.
-We saw how Echo Health's sophisticated systems—15 years of progressive investment in SQL Server, Azure, and Databricks—failed on all six needs when asked to support a simple scheduling agent.

-The question becomes: **What architecture actually delivers all six INPACT™ capabilities?**

-Chapter 1 answers this question with the 7-layer agent-ready data architecture.
-You'll see exactly how each layer maps to specific agent needs, why the sequence matters, and how Echo Health transformed from 28/100 readiness to 85/100 in 90 days.

 ---